ysa257/ME369P-Group-11/README.md

 Syetem Structure:
 Note: Since we don't have a real door, we will use green LED turned on as unlocking the door and red LED on as alarming.

-Once touch sensed, camera begins to work and detect whether you are the houseowner(s) for 30 secs if detected: if the houseowners:
+When there's no one touching the sensor, the touch sensor is always running to wait for a touch Once touch sensed, camera begins to work and detect whether you are the houseowner(s) for 30 secs if detected: if the houseowners: